Educated Workforce

 Mexico has abundant young and skilled workforce, particularly in the areas of engineering, information technology, and manufacturing.
-Thanks to its proximity to the United States, the main cities are very developed with educated workforce with a young generation who speak English.
-Many of them visit well-known universities which have partnerships with I international schools worldwide.
-Indeed, Mexico graduates many more engineers than United States yearly.
+Thanks to its proximity to the United States, the main cities are very developed with educated workforce with a young generation who speak English, and many of them visit well-known universities which have partnerships with I international schools worldwide.

 Some Hard Facts